carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 The verification of an operation involves several steps,

 1. StructuralOpTrait will be verified first, they can be run independently.
-1. `verifyInvariants` which is constructed by ODS, it verifies the type, attributes, .etc.
+2. `verifyInvariants` which is constructed by ODS, it verifies the type, attributes, .etc.
-1. Other Traits/Interfaces that have marked their verifier as `verifyTrait` or `verifyWithRegions=0`.
+3. Other Traits/Interfaces that have marked their verifier as `verifyTrait` or `verifyWithRegions=0`.
-1. Custom verifier which is defined in the op and has marked `hasVerifier=1`
+4. Custom verifier which is defined in the op and has been marked `hasVerifier=1`

 If an operation has regions, then it may have the second phase,

 1. Traits/Interfaces that have marked their verifier as `verifyRegionTrait` or `verifyWithRegions=1`.
 This implies the verifier needs to access the operations in its regions.
-1. Custom verifier which is defined in the op and has marked `hasRegionVerifier=1`
+2. Custom verifier which is defined in the op and has been marked `hasRegionVerifier=1`

 Note that the second phase will be run after the operations in the region are